jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 ### ptp4l service

+On Debian, copy the service file [ptp4l.service](files/ptp4l.service) into the `/etc/systemd/system/` directory (Debian only provides a template unit for ptp4l).

 ### ptp4l-gm service

 This service is used to configure ptp4l with settings needs to be make it work properly as a grandmaster.